zooxo/awatch/README.md

-# awatch
-A Simple Arduino Watch
+# AWATCH - A Simple Arduino Watch

   ____________________

    PREAMBLE
   ____________________

   AWATCH is a simple watch that shows the time on an OLED display and can be operated with one button only.
 It shows hours, minutes, seconds, day and battery voltage.
   To save power AWATCH uses the watchdog timer of AVR microcontrollers.
 So the display remains dark and the microcontroller in sleep mode until the button ist pressed.
 Longpressing the button alters the setting state, while shortpressing alters the setable value.

   Have fun
   deetee
   ____________________

   OPERATION
   ____________________

   AWATCH uses an OLED display (64x48 I2C SSD1306) and because of the size of less then 4 Kilobytes it can be compiled for many Arduino/AVR microcontrollers (i.e. ATTINY or Digispark).